- All Ages

 Yes, there is an onsite restaurant and snacks are available.

-Pittencrieff House Museum has not told us if they are fully wheelchair friendly.
+No, Pittencrieff House Museum is not wheelchair friendly.

-Pittencrieff House Museum has not told us if they are fully pushchair friendly.
+No, Pittencrieff House Museum have stated they are not pushchair friendly.

 Pittencrieff House Museum has not told us if they are dog friendly.